 Products & Resources

 Similar to all my beliefs about health and wellness, whether it’s food, body, home products, etc. I’m all about keeping it simple.
 What we put in, on, and around our bodies matter.
-I’m 100% into the products and brands that help me fulfill that purpose of being a good steward and support flourishing of all of His creation.
+I’m 100% into the products and brands that help me fulfill that purpose of being a good steward and support flourishing of all of God’s creation.

 This is an ever-evolving list of some of those products, brands, and resources that I love.